MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-uwp.md

 1. Edit the event handler code in *MainPage.xaml.cs*, the code-behind page.

-   This is where things get interesting.
+   Here is where things get interesting.
 The default event handler looks like this:

    ![The default Button_Click event handler ](media/uwp-button-click-code.png)